DrewTurner/homeassistant/README.md

 SpaceX Launch Information
+Uses SpaceX API as a sensor to get next launch information from SpaceX.

 Freezer Temperature Sensor

 Water Softener Salt Level Sensor

 Internet Speed Test
+Tests the speed every 6 hours, gets download and upload bandwidth as well as latency.

 Cameras
+I run Ubiquiti Unifi on a virtual machine using vagrant and virtualbox.
+Homeassistant has an api key into that system

 | Camera Model          |
 | --------------------- |
 | Ubiquiti UVC-Dome     |